PennyLaneAI/pennylane/doc/introduction/measurements.rst

         qml.RY(y, wires=1)
         return [qml.expval(qml.PauliZ(i)) for i in range(2)]

-As an example of combined measurements, let us look at a Bell state :math:`(|00\rangle + |11\rangle)/\sqrt{2}`, prepared by a ``Hadamard`` and ``CNOT`` gate.
+As a full example of combined measurements, let us look at a Bell state :math:`(|00\rangle + |11\rangle)/\sqrt{2}`, prepared by a ``Hadamard`` and ``CNOT`` gate.

 .. code-block:: python

+    import pennylane as qml
+    from pennylane import numpy as np

     dev = qml.device("default.qubit", wires=2)